-Life can throw you curveballs and if aren’t prepared financially, these curveballs can turn into major problems.
+Life can throw you curveballs and if you aren’t prepared financially, these curveballs can turn into major problems.
 That’s why it’s so important to have a savings buffer, also called an emergency fund.
 An emergency fund is a cash account that you keep separate for life’s unexpected events.
 It can help prevent additional stress when these events occur. (more…)

 Co-written with Dan Kleckner, Co-Owner of Kutting Edge Fitness